gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    connection has been established.
 If the DTLS handshake fails, the SCTP association is aborted.
 With succesful handshake and authentication of the peer the key material is configured for the DTLS 1.3 chunk.
 From that point until re-authenticaiton or rekeying needs to occurr the DTLS chunk will protect the SCTP packets.
-Now that the DTLS connection has been established PVALID chunks are exchanged to verify that no downgrade attack between differnet protection solutions has occurred.
+When the DTLS connection has been established and the DTLS Chunk configured with keys the PVALID chunk is exchanged to verify that no downgrade attack between any offered protection solutions has occurred.
 To prevent manipulation, the PVALID chunks are sent encapsulated in DTLS chunks.

    Assuming that the PVALID validation is successful the SCTP association is established and the Upper Layer Protocol (ULP) can